-Our randomised controlled trial uses a modified form of baby-led weaning, called Baby-Led Introduction to SolidS (BLISS).
-We will follow 100 families that receive guidance and support to follow a baby-led approach to the introduction of solids and 100 families that introduce solids in the usual manner.
+Our randomised controlled trial used a modified form of baby-led weaning, called Baby-Led Introduction to SolidS (BLISS).
+We followed 100 families that received guidance and support to follow a baby-led approach to the introduction of solids and 100 families that introduced solids in the usual manner.

-We want to know what these children eat, how their families function, whether growth differs between the two groups, and what happens in terms of iron status and choking during the first two years of life.
+We wanted to know what these children ate, how their families functioned, whether growth differed between the two groups, and what happened in terms of iron status and choking during the first two years of life.

 Daniels, L., Heath, A-L.M., Williams, S.M., Cameron, S.L., Fleming, E.A., Taylor, B.J., Wheeler, B.J., Gibson, R.S., Taylor, R.W.
 (2015) Baby-Led Introduction to SolidS (BLISS) study: a randomised controlled trial of a baby-led approach to complementary feeding.
 BMC Pediatrics 15:179

 Cameron, S.L., Taylor, R.W., Heath, A-L.M.
 (2015) Development and pilot testing of Baby-Led Introduction to SolidS - a version of Baby-Led Weaning modified to address concerns about iron deficiency, growth faltering and choking.
 BMC Pediatrics 15:99